 Kristen Ruby is CEO of Ruby Media Group.
 RMG is an award-winning social media marketing agency that helps medical practices leverage the power of content marketing to increase exposure.

-Kris looks at how CEOs can handle difficult interactions on social media, and how they can work with marketing teams to enhance the impact of social media campaigns.
+Kris looks at how CEOs and executives should be using social media.
+She explains how they can handle difficult interactions on social media.
+CEOs can also work with marketing teams to enhance the impact of social media campaigns.

 How CEOs and executives should be using social media

 We’re in an age where businesses have been dealing with criticisms and complaints on social media for a while.
 But today a new force is present – that of President Trump and some other public figures – who use social media to attack companies and individuals.

 The situation is made worse by the number of supporters these figures have, who then jump on board and add their own vitriol.
 How should businesses prepare for this new and uncertain environment?